-The population of the school is relatively high, ranging from several hundred to several thousand students.
-The number of students per class varies between 17 and 30, but there can be also large differences between countries.
+The popluation of a school community can be quite large, ranging from several hundred to several thousand students and employees.
+The number of students in a classroom can vary between 17 and 30 and there can be large differences in class size between countries.

-There is a limited building requirement for space requirements specifying classrooms' dimensions and volume - with respect to square meter or per student.
-Other research findings indicates the guided value of 0.6 - 3 square meter per student for large lecture rooms/auditorium.
+There is a limited building requirement for space when specifying a classrooms' dimensions and volume - with respect to square meter or per student.
+Some research findings indicate the guided value of 0.6 - 3 square meter per student for large lecture rooms/auditorium.
 This does not take into account the floor area taken up by furniture.

 Actual occupancy in schools

-Actual occupancy data show that, in general, the classrooms are typically emptier than occupied.
-And the schools are primarily occupied during school hours and more or less empty on weekends and holidays.
+Actual occupancy data shows that classrooms are typically empty rather than occupied and are primarily occupied during school hours and more or less vacant on weekends and holidays.

 School buildings are used approximately 30 weeks, or 200 days a year, with relatively long periods during which they are unoccupied and, in general, few activities take place on weekends and evenings, other than partial occupancy of sports halls, gyms or some cultural spaces.

-Indoor air quality and the impact on school childrens performance
+Watch: Indoor air quality and the impact on school childrens' performance

-In video you will find information on the children performance in schools affected by air quality.
-It summarised the findings:
+In this video you will find information on how childrens' performance in schools is affected by air quality.

 - Warmth reduces performance: -3.5% per 1°C